7 Amazing Things That Happen When You Give Up Fast Food

-But did you know that eating fast food can negatively affect much more than your waistline?
-Researchers have found that a diet high in fast food—and its essential components such as bad fats, sodium and sugar—can have far-ranging effects on your brain, your bones, your happiness and more.
-Here are seven things that you can look forward to when you finally give it up.
+It's no secret that fast food, while tasty, is overall just not healthy.
+In fact, eating fast food can negatively affect much more than your waistline.
+Researchers have found that a diet high in fast food—and its essential components such as bad fats, sodium, and sugar—can have effects on your brain, your bones, and your mood.
+So what happens if you stop eating fast food?

-Your jeans fit better.
+Your jeans will fit better.

-You lower your risk of heart disease up to 50%.
+You lower your risk of heart disease.

 Eating fast food more than twice a week makes you 1.5 times more likely to develop heart disease than people who infrequently or never eat it, a study published in the journal Circulation found.
 The high fat and sodium content of fast food is to blame.
-In fact, if Americans reduced their sodium intake, there would be 120,000 fewer cases of heart disease, 66,000 fewer strokes and 99,000 fewer heart attacks each year, according to the British Medical Journal.
+In fact, if Americans reduced their sodium intake, there would be 120,000 fewer cases of heart disease, 66,000 fewer strokes, and 99,000 fewer heart attacks each year, according to the British Medical Journal.

 You improve your memory and ability to learn.

-It's not just years of relying on the fried fare of these restaurants that will affect your body, either.
-Rats who ate a diet of junk food displayed memory loss and a lack of cognitive ability after just one week, according to a study published in the journal Brain, Behavior, and Immunity.
-And those effects extend to humans, too.
+It's not just years of relying on the fried food of these restaurants that will affect your body, either.
+Mice who ate a diet of junk food displayed memory loss and a lack of cognitive ability after just one week, according to a study published in the journal Brain, Behavior, and Immunity.
+Sorry to break it to you, but those effects extend to humans, too.

 Think a Whopper with cheese is comfort food?
 Think again.
 Eating fast food is associated with a higher rate of depression, and the risk gets higher the more fast food that's eaten, a study published in the journal Public Health Nutrition found.
-The reason may lie in a separate study published in Brain, Behavior and Immunity: Researchers at the Harvard School of Public Health found that women who ate a diet high in foods that trigger inflammation (such as soft drinks, refined carbs, red meat and margarine) had a 41% higher risk of depression over 12 years compared to women who ate a diet rich in inflammation busters like healthy fats, vegetables, coffee and wine.
+The reason may lie in a separate study published in Brain, Behavior, and Immunity: Researchers at the Harvard School of Public Health found that women who ate a diet high in foods that trigger inflammation—such as soft drinks, refined carbs, red meat, and margarine—had a 41% higher risk of depression over 12 years compared to women who ate a diet rich in inflammation busters like healthy fats, vegetables, coffee, and wine.
 So, alright, that black coffee from McCafe gets a pass.

-You slash your risk of diabetes.
+You reduce your risk of diabetes.

 You get stronger bones.

-Those deliciously salty fries can have unappetizing long-term effects: Excessive salt consumption is associated with high blood pressure, strokes and reduced kidney function, according to researchers at the University of Stony Brook.
+Those deliciously salty fries can have unappetizing long-term effects: Excessive salt consumption is associated with high blood pressure, strokes, and reduced kidney function, according to researchers at the University of Stony Brook.
 And, as if negatively impacting your heart, brain and kidneys weren't bad enough, some studies suggest sodium also affects your bones by competing in your body with calcium.

 You have more energy.